ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 Examples:Genotype Lookup
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Note:  since we have switched to relying on the features/search API, external identifier queries have been deprecated.
+Refer to features/search documentation.

 Q: I have a SNPid ("rs6920220").
 Create an External Identifier Query.

 ``{… {"ids": [{"identifier": "rs6920220", "version": "*", "database": "dbSNP"}]},  … }``

 The endpoint will respond with features that match on external identifier.
 Multiple identifiers are OR'd together.

 Q: I have an identifier for BRCA1 ``GO:0070531`` how do I query for feature?
 Create an OntologyTerm query: